Personal Links Business Links Lulay's Home

 If you will be storing any kind of web building application on your business machine, what kind of machine do you have and what software do you have?

 Most developers don't consider asking you about the resolution that might be most appropriate for your visitors.
 Instead they build your web site to a fixed width that is generally viewable in 600x480 or 800x600.
-My web sites are built to be scalable and look good in any resolution.
-In any case, it is important to attempt to identify a standard resolution target.
+Since 2016, my web sites are built to mobile first and they are built with a responsive design that is generic and made to adapt to whatever device the user has.

 The biggest hindrance to any project that I work on is the availability of the customer.
 When you make the decision to create a web site, you need to make a commitment of regular timed meetings that you will be available until a pre-determined date.
 This enables both parties to know that the project has a scheduled date to complete.